Hazard pay is the additional compensation paid to employees who are working under hazardous conditions or in extreme physical discomfort or distress.

-- Fishers: Nearly all roles involving forms of transportation fare poorly in terms of safety.
-Fishers need to deal with heavy-duty equipment and challenging weather conditions, as well as operating a boat.
+- Fishers: Fishers need to deal with heavy-duty equipment and challenging weather conditions as well as operating a boat.

 - Aircraft pilots and flight engineers: Being a pilot might top the list of kids' dream jobs, but like all jobs involving transportation, fatalities are disproportionately high.

 - Roofers: Ladders and the height of the work combine to make this a potentially treacherous role.
-Roofers—along with ironworkers and electricians, other jobs with high fatality rates— are some of the best paid constructions jobs.
+Roofers—along with ironworkers and electricians, other jobs with high fatality rates—perform some of the best-paid construction jobs.

-- Refuse collectors: Collecting the garbage means driving or riding on a garbage truck.
-That's risky enough, but then there's the heavy machinery aspect as well to heighten the potential danger.
+- Refuse collectors: Collecting garbage means driving or riding on a garbage truck.
+That's risky enough, but then there's the heavy machinery aspect as well, which heightens the potential danger.

-- Farmers, ranchers, and agriculture managers: Heavy machinery adds to the danger of the centuries-old job.
+- Farmers, ranchers, and agriculture managers: Heavy machinery adds to the danger of these jobs.
 The long hours also mean that potentially tired people are operating that heavy machinery, which heightens the risks.
-Depending on where their land is located, farmers and ranchers are one of the blue-collar jobs that can pay more than $100,000 a year.
+Depending on where the land is located, farming and ranching are blue-collar jobs that can pay more than $100,000 a year.

 - Structural iron and steel workers: Installing beams can be dangerous work.
 Much of this work takes place at high heights, which adds to the danger.

-This list excludes non-civilian employees, including people serving in the military, police officers, and firefighters.
-These can also be very hazardous jobs, and these employees might also receive hazard pay.
-Learn more about hazard pay on the Department of Labor website.
+This list excludes people serving in the military, police officers, and firefighters.
+Those can also be very hazardous jobs, and those employees may also receive hazard pay.

 - Hazard pay is additional compensation for workers who are performing exceedingly dangerous or physically uncomfortable jobs.